lanjoni/baltazar-beta/README.md

 This same variable will be returned, and this function will be called in our "index.ts" every time it is verified that the message "!frase" has been sent in our Discord.

-* It is important to point out that this version of Baltazar uses the current version of Node.js, so the "fetch" function is already pre-implemented for using web APIs, so it is vital that if you use a configuration with the version LTS use the final official version of Salazar.
+* It is important to point out that this version of Baltazar uses the current version of Node.js, so the "fetch" function is already pre-implemented for using web APIs, so it is vital that if you use a configuration with the version LTS use the final official version of Baltazar.
 The BETA version aims to make use of new features made available by the community.

 Finally, in our "index.ts" we have the import and call of the "quote" function, with the creation of a "Waiter" class (essential for using async functions), and then the return of the message with its content being the variable that received the return from our web API.